wp-plugins/wp-lister-for-ebay/readme.txt

 WP-Lister connects your WooCommerce, WP e-Commerce, Shopp or MarketPress site with your eBay Store.
 You can select multiple products right from your products page, select a profile to apply a set of predefined options and list them all on eBay with just a few clicks.

 We worked hard to make WP-Lister easy to use but flexible.
 The workflow of listing items requires not a single click more than neccessary.
-Due to its tight integration in WordPress, your client will actually not have to learn anything new as he will feel right at home.
+Due to its tight integration in WordPress, your client will not have to learn anything new as he will feel right at home.

 = Features =